DongYuls/SMD_Anomaly_Detection/README.md

 ## About

 This is the implementation of the paper "Residual Error based Anomaly Detection Using Auto-Encoder in SMD Machine Sound" by Dong Yul Oh and Il Dong Yun.

 For more information check out the paper [[PDF](http://www.mdpi.com/1424-8220/18/5/1308/pdf)] on MDPI Sensors [[website](http://www.mdpi.com/1424-8220/18/5/1308)].

 All of these scripts are based on the [[sample](http://www.mdpi.com/1424-8220/18/5/1308/s1)] dataset provided in our paper.
-Note that all rights reserved to [[Kravis Co., Ltd](http://www.crevis.co.kr/eng/main/main.php)].
-Therefore, only a few samples for the SMD machine sound can be released; and the experimental results of this demo may differ from those in the paper.
+Note that all rights reserved to [[Kravis Co., Ltd](http://www.crevis.co.kr/eng/main/main.php)], and only a few samples for the SMD machine sound can be released.
+The experimental results of this demo may differ (have poorer performance) from those in the paper because of the lack of training data.

 ## Getting started